TaraTritt/dapp-starter/README.md

    * Then paste the address where your contract was deployed into the "At Address" input and click.
 You should see a panel created underneath that shows all the public functions of your contract

 8. Modify ethereum/contract.js to interact with your contract instance in your JavaScript code
-   * Replace '<Your Contract>' with the contract you want to get the instance of
+   * Replace `<Your Contract>` with the contract you want to get the instance of

 ```javascript
 import Contract from "./build/<Your Contract>.json";
 ```

-   * Replace the '<Address of Contract>' with the saved address from the previous deployment step
+   * Replace the `<Address of Contract>` with the saved address from the previous deployment step

 ```javascript
 const instance = new web3.eth.Contract(